mlaroy/observe-entry/README.md

 // call the function directly
 observeEntry( '.my-element' );

-// assing to variable to get the object const observer = observeEntry( '.my-element' );
+// assign to variable to get the object const observer = observeEntry( '.my-element' );
 console.log( observer );
 ```